top of page

 In the Tibetan tradition I studied with Chogyam Trungpa Rinpoche and then for two years lived with Lama Kunga Thartse Rinpoche at the Ewam Choden Tibetan Buddhist Center.

-I have been practicing the last six years with the EveryDay Zen Sangha in Northern California and Norman Fisher is my teacher.
+I have been practicing the last eight years with the EveryDay Zen Sangha in Northern California and Norman Fisher is my teacher.
 In April of 2021

 I received the Buddhist Precepts in the Jukai ceremony and was ordained as a lay Buddhist monk.